 The app you disable the toggle for will be completely hidden from your iPhone home screen, app library, and even the search.

 iOS equips Guided Access to pin a single application on the screen.
-When you’re giving your phone to a third party, say a friend for making a call or to a kid for playing a game, you can use guided access to keep your iPhone in a single app, exiting which will require your passcode.
+When you're giving your phone to a third party, say a friend, to make a call or to a kid to play a game, you can use guided access to keep your iPhone in a single app, which will require your passcode.

 This way, you can share your iPhone or iPad comfortably with others without worrying about them accessing other apps, their data, or notifications.
 Here's how to use it:

 1. Open Settings on your iPhone or iPad.

 2. Scroll down and click on Accessibility.

 3. Next, click on Guided Access under General.

 4. Enable the toggle and click on Passcode Settings.